dbmdz/solr-ocrhighlighting/README.md

 ## Installation

-- Download plugin jar
+- Download the latest JAR from the [GitHub Releases Page](TODO)
-- Drop into `core/lib/` directory
+- Drop the JAR into the `core/lib/` directory for your Solr core

 # Solr Configuration